sano-jin/blog/about_author.md

        abstract pointers and heaps away and that
        (ii) we pursue what properties can be established automatically using a rather simple typing framework.
      </div></details>
   2. ([pdf](http://jssst.or.jp/files/user/taikai/2022/papers/20-L.pdf),
      [slide](./materials/jssst2022.pdf))
+     **Jin Sano** and Kazunori Ueda.
-     A functional language with graphs as first-class data, In Proc.
-The 39th JSSST Annual Conference, 2022, [**Presentation Award**](https://jssst2022.wordpress.com/).
+     A functional language with graphs as first-class data.
+     In Proc.
+The 39th JSSST Annual Conference.
+2022.
+     [**Presentation Award**](https://jssst2022.wordpress.com/).
-     (15pp. unreferred).
+     (15pp. unrefereed).
      <details><summary>Abstract</summary><div>
        Graphs are a generalized concept that encompasses more complex data structures than trees, such as difference lists, doubly-linked lists, skip lists, and leaf-linked trees.
 Normally, these structures are handled